 If you’re struggling to find the money to join us at these events, we can help.
 In addition to this, £1,000 annual bursaries are available.
 As long as you meet the criteria, you can apply for a £1,000 Care Leavers Bursary to help get you started.

-YOU’RE NEW HOME WITH US
+YOUR NEW HOME WITH US

 Year-round Halls accommodation is available.
 Once our Student Accommodation Service knows you’re leaving care they’ll explain your options and payment plans.
 Contracts are normally for 42 weeks, including the Christmas and Easter breaks, but if you need accommodation for the whole year including the summer, this can be arranged.